How To Get Rid Of Pcos Belly

 What happens to the body with PCOS?

-PCOS disrupts the normal hormonal cycle that governs ovulation.
 The ovaries produce excess androgens (male hormones), which interferes with egg development and release.
 This creates a cascading effect: irregular or absent periods, cyst formation on the ovaries, insulin resistance, inflammation, and a higher risk of metabolic conditions like type 2 diabetes, cardiovascular disease, and non-alcoholic fatty liver disease.
-Symptoms vary enormously between women — some have all of them, some have only a few.
-The condition is also closely linked to thyroid dysfunction and adrenal irregularities.

 What is the 30 30 30 rule for PCOS?

-The 30-30-30 rule has gained traction on social media and was popularized by health educator Gary Brecka.
 It involves: 30 grams of protein within 30 minutes of waking up, followed by 30 minutes of low-intensity movement (like walking).
 The idea is to stabilize blood sugar and cortisol from the moment you start your day.
 While there’s no PCOS-specific clinical trial on this exact protocol, it aligns well with established research on the benefits of high-protein breakfasts for insulin management and morning exercise for blood sugar regulation.
-For PCOS, it’s worth trying — it’s low-risk and biologically sound.

 What is the first stage of PCOS?